catalystdao/GeneralisedIncentives/test/README.md

 Each subfolder tests each function within the contract.

 *./TestCommon.t.sol*
-Contains frequently used code snippits to simplify testing.
+Contains frequently used code snippets to simplify testing.

 *./IncentivizedMessageEscrow*
 Contains tests for the inheritable contract IncentivizedMessageEscrow which defines the base logic.